tourin1992/posenet-pytorch/README.md

 For the higher fps one can use `--model=50` however the overall accuracy will be lower.

+The thickness value of the skeleton lines can be adjusted with the `--line_thickness` argument, which default value is 3.

 The webcam demo uses OpenCV to capture images from a connected webcam.
 The result is overlayed with the keypoints and skeletons and rendered to the screen.
 The default args for the webcam_demo assume `device_id=0` for the camera and that 1280x720 resolution is possible, if some other cameras are connected one might consider chanhing the `device_id` to 1,2 etc.